-There are several ways to hula hoop – make sure you warm up thoroughly first and then give these steps a go.
+There are several ways to hula hoop – make sure you warm up thoroughly first and then watch the video or read through the steps below:

 1. How to stand

 Place one foot infront of the other, about a foot’s width apart (like you’re walking rather than lunging!).
 Keep your head up or looking forward – try not to look down as it’s hard to hoop on a curved body.
 Breathe out and relax your shoulders, tighten your core and keep your knees soft.

 Hold your hoop in the smallest part of your waist – NOT on your hips!
 Hold the hoop so it’s supported on either side of your body and your can feel it touching your back.
 Hold it flat and level.

 3. The push